Quick Answer

 Use documentation and timing checkpoints rather than software assumptions: record work when it happens instead of trying to catch up later, keep dated notes and approvals, and review records before invoicing.
 QuickBooks-specific setup and estimate-to-invoice behavior are not verified in this evidence pack, so test your exact workflow before relying on it.

 In many workflows, an estimate is used before billing and an invoice requests payment.
-This evidence pack does not confirm official QuickBooks definitions, so verify how your contract and product define each, and keep written approval records.
+Verify how your contract and product define each, and keep written approval records.

 Regardless of model, keep dated documentation of what happened: scope and change records, work notes, approvals, and acceptance trail.
 The recurring failure mode in this evidence is weak documentation now, followed by rushed reconstruction later.